 If Asbestosis is suspected, we will visit you at home to discuss with you how your illness was caused and where you may have been exposed.
 We will obtain a copy of your employment history schedule which may help you in recalling where the exposure occurred.
 We will obtain your GP notes and hospital records and contact any of your former colleagues to try and piece together the circumstances of your exposure to asbestos.
 If the company you worked for has gone out of business, in many cases we are able to identify the insurer who provided Employers Liability Insurance for the defunct company at the time you worked for them.
 Court proceedings are not always necessary, there are many known companies who exposed their workers to asbestos on a regular basis.

-If you wish to discuss bringing any asbestos related disease claim, please contact Martyn Hayward on 01223 431112 or Phoebe Osborne on 01223 431159 without delay.
+If you wish to discuss bringing any asbestos-related disease claim, please contact Martyn Hayward on 01223 431112 without delay.